jjinux/dart-with-x-samples/gwt/GwtApplication/transcript.md

 By the way, if you're using Git, here's my .gitignore file.

-Demo: Empty Out the Sample GWT Code
+Demo: Empty out the sample GWT code
 -----------------------------------

 Now, let's get rid of most of the sample GWT code that Eclipse created.